Linux hardening with sysctl settings

 As you can see, a fairly simple kernel sysctl key, might require some more reading, before making a decision on the best sysctl value.
 So if you really want to disable the Ctrl+Alt+Del combination, you might want to change this systemd target file.
 Instead of calling the systemd-reboot.service, it should do nothing, so it truly ignores it.

-Making sysctl changes
+Using sysctl and making changes

 If you want to change a specific kernel setting, then “write” it to the file.
 The simple way of doing this is by using the echo command.
 So to set the ctrl-alt-del key from our previous example to 0 (zero) as well: